turbobabr/sketch-wanderer/README.md

 ## Install with Sketch Runner

-With Sketch Runner, just go to the `install` command and search for `[plugin name]`.
+With Sketch Runner, just go to the `install` command and search for `Wanderer`.
 Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
 [Download Runner here](http://www.sketchrunner.com).

 ![Sketch Runner screenshot](https://raw.githubusercontent.com/turbobabr/sketch-wanderer/master/docs/runner-installation.png)